automl/ConfigSpace/docs/source/AdvancedExample.rst

 2) ConfigSpace.ForbiddenEqualsClause
 3) ConfigSpace.ForbiddenInClause

-Their usage is shown in the following example.
+Their usage is shown in the following short example.

-Our configuration space is defined as:
+Our configuration space is defined as follows:

 +------------------------+---------------+----------+---------------------------+
 | Parameter              | Type          | values   |  condition                |